 Most wealth during the 18th and 19th century came from inheritance.
 This is what Piketty calls ‘Patrimonial Capitalism’.
 He also think this is the future of the 21st century.

 Throughout human history the rate of return on capital has generally been 10-20 times greater than economic growth (and income).
-The gap narrowed in the 20th century because of politics, and public policies that were explicitly aimed at reducing class inequalities.
-Absent political intervention it will rise again.
+The gap narrowed in the 20th century because of politics, and those public policies that were explicitly aimed at reducing class inequalities.
+Absent political and fiscal intervention, it will rise again.

 The argument against this fiscal policy proposal is that increasing taxes on wealth and capital discourages economic and income growth/investment.
 But does it?

 Taxes and growth

 Before WW1 taxes on capital, profits and property were very low.
 This changed after WW1.